More Resources to Support Your 'Rockstar' Leadership Career

 Are you a high-expectations leader, who gets frustrated by people around you turning up but not switching on?

-This Organizational Goal Alignment process assists in aligning teams with organizational goals, and, importantly, ensuring each person in the organization has a specific contribution to make to the business' success.
+This Organizational Goal Alignment process assists in aligning team goals.
+Ensuring each person in the organization has a specific contribution to make to the business' success.

-The senior leadership team meet for a "Direction Setting" session, to decide the organization's priority for the coming year.
+The senior leadership team meet for a "Direction Setting" session, to decide the organization's priority for the coming year (or quarter).

 Depending upon the size of your organization, this senior leadership team is generally the CEO and his or her direct reports.

 Their objective is to decide the one single focus, which if every person in the organization was working toward, would enable the organization to be massively successful this particular year.